AgnosPCB/documentation/docs/Products-and-services.md

 ## **OFFLINE AOI inspection platform:**
 ___

-The **OFFLINE AOI inspection platform** stands as a robust counterpart to its online counterpart, boasting the same cutting-edge AI-based error recognition system  but with the added advantage of local processing.
-This distinctive feature renders it an ideal choice for scenarios where internet connectivity is unreliable or unavailable, or when the need for complete autonomy or data location must comply with strict rules.
+The **OFFLINE AOI inspection platform** is a robust counterpart to the ONLINE version, using the same AI-based error recognition system with the added advantage of local processing.
+This makes it a good fit for scenarios where internet connectivity is unreliable or unavailable, or where data location requirements call for complete autonomy.

-One of the most compelling aspects of the AOI OFFLINE AgnosPCB system is its lightning-fast inspection capabilities.
-This system can perform a full inspection in a mere **5 seconds**, all while processing every piece of data locally.
-This means that not a single bit of information is transmitted to external servers or cloud-based platforms, ensuring the utmost confidentiality and security of sensitive data.
+One of the key advantages of the OFFLINE AgnosPCB system is its inspection speed: it can complete a full inspection in as little as **5 seconds**, processing all data locally.
+No data is transmitted to external servers or cloud platforms, keeping sensitive data confidential and secure.

-In addition, the OFFLINE AOI inspection platform boasts a generous inspection area spanning **27×34 cms** (10.6×13.3 inches).
-This expansive coverage ensures that a wide array of electronic panels and circuits can be thoroughly examined with precision and accuracy.
+The OFFLINE AOI inspection platform also provides a generous inspection area of **27×34 cm** (10.6×13.3 inches), large enough to thoroughly examine a wide range of electronic panels and circuits with precision.

 ![OFFLINE AOI inspection platform](assets/ofline.png)